ruchitha-meenakshi/Databricks-14-Days-AI-Challenge/README.md

 This repository documents my journey through the **Databricks 14-Day AI Challenge**, organized by **Indian Data Club**, **Codebasics**, and **Databricks**.

+## ⚠️ Attribution Notice

+This repository contains my original work from the Databricks 14-Day AI Challenge.
+Reusing code, structure, or written content requires clear attribution to this repository.

 ## 🎯 Challenge Goal
 The **Databricks 14-Day AI Challenge** is designed to help beginners build a strong foundation on the Databricks through daily learning, hands-on practice, and real-world problem solving.